Gandi/wagtail-oauth2/docs/source/users/oauth2_settings.rst

 +---------------------------+---------------------------------------+-----------+-----------+

-The settings OAUTH2_LOAD_USERINFO is a function that take an access_token in parameter, and build a python dict or raise a PermissionDenied error.
+The settings `OAUTH2_LOAD_USERINFO` is a function that takes an `access_token` in parameter, and builds a python dict or raises a `PermissionDenied` error.

 Basically, this method is about fetching some information on the user loaded using OAuth2.0 API and decide to grant the user to logged in, and to get the role of